tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 Each of the variables Wr, Nom and Park can only take specific values: 0, 34, 40, 48, 60, 80, 120, 240, 255.
 So you cannot set, for example, Wr=94.
 Only Wr=80 or Wr=120.
 (In MSI BIOS you can fine-tune ODT RTTs, though.
 This is likely not worth fiddling with until much later in the overclocking process.)

 Which values should you use?
-If you haven't played with RTTs before, try a few of these settings as a starting point; they're in Asus format (wr-park-nom):
+If you haven't played with RTTs before, try a few of these settings as a starting point; they're in MSI format (wr-nom-park):
 - 80-34-48
 - 80-40-60
 - 80-0-34